tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 # The DTLS Record Layer

-The DTLS record layer is different from the TLS 1.3 record layer.
+The DTLS 1.3 record layer is different from the TLS 1.3 record layer and also different from the DTLS 1.2 record layer.

 1. The DTLSCiphertext structure omits the superfluous version number and type fields.